nicholasphair/nicholasphair.github.io-v1/pages/altar.md

 particularly Sheeba sticks.
 How she would come alive at night and play with her favorite toys.
 She was quite fond of crinkle balls and an old yellow ball that predates her by years.
-In fact, it is only with this yellow ball would we every hear her little squeaks (she may have been mute).
+In fact, it is only with this yellow ball would we ever hear her little squeaks (she may have been mute).
 And of course, there was her patient, stalking of strings, watching birds out the windows, basking in the sun, pawing us in bed for food, and being a great big sister to our other cat Millie.
 I could write pages